 General test conditions:

-The overlapping impact analysis will reveal any qualification transmission upgrades (QTUs).
-These are transmission upgrades that the study resource will be responsible for addressing to make its capacity deliverable to the relevant load zone.
+The overlapping impact analysis will indentify any required qualification transmission upgrades (QTUs) for the study resource.
+These are transmission upgrades that the project sponsor will be responsible for addressing to make the resource's capacity deliverable to the relevant load zone.

-Reference Section 5.8.1 of Planning Procedure No. 10 for additional information on QTU identification.
+Reference Planning Procedure to Support the Forward Capacity Market (PP-10) for additional information on QTU identification.

 Conditional qualification provisions apply when a resource may not qualify as a result of overlapping interconnection impacts with another resource.
-In these cases, Interconnection Request Queue order is used to choose between the overlapping generators.
+In these cases, Interconnection Request Queue order is used to establish priority for a conditional qualification scenario.

-If a new resource clears in the FCA, the overlapping impact would be restudied and the final list of upgrades would become part of the critical-path schedule (CPS) for the project.
+If a new resource clears in the FCA, the overlapping impact analysis will be performed again, and the final list of required upgrades will become part of the critical-path schedule (CPS) for the project.
 The progress of these upgrades, along with all other CPS milestones, will be monitored.

-Reference Section 5.8.3 of Planning Procedure No. 10 for additional information on the methodology for restudying overlapping impacts.
+Reference Planning Procedure to Support the Forward Capacity Market (PP-10) for additional information on the methodology for restudying overlapping impacts.

 No later than 150 days before the Forward Capacity Auction, project sponsors must inform the ISO of any changes to their projects that may reduce their capacity.

 However, material modifications may not be made.
-If material modifications are necessary, the project will be withdrawn.
+If material modifications are necessary, the project will be withdrawn from FCA qualification.

 Please contact ISO System Planning by creating an AskISO case to discuss all potential changes.